-- Submitting an online form: Some offices enforce strict protocol when dealing with online request forms.
+- Submitting via an online form: Some offices enforce strict protocol when dealing with online request forms.
 Be sure to follow all instructions when submitting this form.

 - A brief description of the issue that you wish to discuss.
 If there is a specific bill that you would like to address, include the name or number of that piece of legislation.

 3. Be patient, persistent, and polite

-4. Confirm whether the visit is with the member or their staff
+4. Confirm whether the visit is with the member or their staff.

 5. Confirm your meeting